Jean Segura Player Props: Marlins vs. Angels

 Jean Segura At The Plate

-- Segura is batting .188 with three doubles, a triple and 11 walks.
+- Segura has three doubles, a triple and 12 walks while hitting .196.

-- In 46.5% of his games this year (20 of 43), Segura has picked up at least one hit, and in eight of those games (18.6%) he recorded more than one.

-- In four games this year, Segura has picked up an RBI, with more than one RBI once.
+- In five games this year, Segura has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.